vebulogmetra/dummy-api/README.md

 - README.md: This file providing an overview of the project and its usage.
 - src/: Directory containing the source code of the project.
     - api_client.py: Module for interacting with the DummyJSON API using an ApiClient class.
-    - categories.py: Module for handling product categories.
     - DTOs.py: Module containing data transfer objects for interacting with the API.
-    - models.py: Module defining data models used in the project.
-    - products.py: Module for managing product-related functionalities.
     - schemas.py: Module containing data validation schemas.
     - settings.py: Module for storing project settings and configurations.